V3lectronics/SPIRIT/README.md

 ### Carrier PCB

-Custom carrier board (or motherboard) that interfaces between the CM4 and the rest of the electronics.
+Custom carrier board (motherboard) that interfaces between the CM4 and the rest of the electronics.
+It's function is to manage other system related tasks (such as battery charging).'

+This is the only custom electronic component, however all of the design files are publicly available through this repository.

 ### Touchscreen